severb/flowy/docs/tutorial/tutorial.rst

 -----------------------

-Activities are the components of a workflow that do the actual processing.
+An activity is the part of a workflow that does the actual processing.
 As we'll see in the example below you implement an activity by overriding the ``run`` method of the ``Activity`` class.
 You can pass data in the activity from the workflow and out from the activity to the workflow.
 Once we have a few activities implemented we can spawn as many activity worker processes as we need.
 Each worker will scan for all activities implemented and start listening for things to do.
 As soon as a workflow schedules a new activity to run one of